 tg60012 and tg60013 do not only include information on the phase of teacher education a participant is pursuing or has completed but also on being employed as teacher.
 In addition, information on intentions are taken into account: Participants who have completed the second phase of teacher training (preparatory service) but are not yet employed as a teacher are asked whether they intend to work as a teacher.
 Respondents who have completed the first phase of teacher education at universities or equivalent institutions but have not yet started the second phase are asked whether they want to complete preparatory service.
 These two auxiliary variables are available from wave 11 onwards and are part of either pTargetCATI (tg60013) or pTargetCAWI (tg60012).
 Since variable tg60013 is used for guidance during the interview, there have been adjustments in this variable in wave 13 against wave 12 to ensure a stricter filtering into certain teacher-related questions.
-It is now achieved that target persons who only have a qualification in a teacher-related bachelor's degree, but no longer intend to study a teacher-related master's degree, will no longer receive the teaching-related questions (as was still the case in wave 12).
-From wave 16 on there was a new answering category added so that variable $\pm g60013$ contains now information about actual interrupted teaching employment episodes ("6 = interrupted employment as a teacher (e.g. due to parental leave)").
+It is now achieved that target persons who only have a qualification in a teacher-related bachelor's degree, but no longer intend to study a teacherrelated master's degree, will no longer receive the teaching-related questions (as was still the case in wave 12).
+From wave 16 on there was a new answering category added so that variable tg60013 contains now information about actual interrupted teaching employment episodes ("6 = interrupted employment as a teacher (e.g. due to parental leave)").
 Survey participants with this status category are presented a reduced teacher context questionnaire.
-All these successive adjustments result in the existence of three versions of this variable ($\pm g60013_v1$ in wave 12 vs. $\pm g60013_v2$ in wave 13 and wave 15 vs. $\pm g60013$ from wave 16 onwards) in the dataset pTargetCAWI.
-Since wave 14 the dataset pTargetCAWI contains an additional auxiliary variable to state the actual phase of teacher education of each participant ($\pm g60017$).
-The only difference to variable $\pm g60012$ is that those participants who denied or revoked a teacher (education) context later in the questionnaire are now transferred to category "0 = no teaching reference or status unknown".
+All these successive adjustments result in the existence of different versions of this variable (tg60013\v1 in wave 12 vs. tg60013\v2 in wave 13 and wave 15 vs. tg60013 from wave 16 onwards) in the dataset pTargetCAWI.
+In addition, there is a correction to wave 15 data in tg60013\g1v2.
+For analyses in wave 13 and 15, please use this version variable instead of $tg60013_v2$ .
+Since wave 14 the dataset pTargetCAWI contains an additional auxiliary variable to state the actual phase of teacher education of each participant (tg60017).
+The only difference to variable tg60012 is that those participants who denied or revoked a teacher (education) context later in the questionnaire are now transferred to category "0 = no teaching reference or status unknown".